tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `frags.gql`

-This the the raw graphql fragments that are generated and used by the [experimental generated client](/docs/graphql/client/).
-This does not need to be checked into source control.
+This file contains the raw Graphql fragments that are generated and used by the [experimental generated client](/docs/graphql/client/).
+Does not need to be checked into source control.

 ### `queries.gql`